DiegoFavela01/Portfolio_Optimizer/README.md

 We accomplish this using 2 different strategies
 ### S&P 500 Optimization Strategy:
 The S&P 500 Optimization Strategy takes a 6 month lookback at the performance of the S&P 500 stocks.
 It then calculate the most optimal portfolio by adjusting the weights of each stock until the sharpe ratio for that period has been maximized.
-The strategy is reblanced on a monthly basis and individual stock weights are rebalanced between 0%-5%.
+The strategy is rebalanced on a monthly basis and individual stock weights are rebalanced between 0%-5%.
 In addition, volatility is limited so as not to exceed the S&P.
 ### Predictive Sector ETF Strategy:
 The predictive ETF portfolio strategy utilizes predictive machine learning.
 Using 20 years of historical stock and economic data, the monthly returns for 11 ETFs (representing S&P 500 market sectors) are predicted.
-These predictions are then used to calculate the most efficent portfolio by finding the optimal portfolio weights, which will maximize the portfolio's sharpe ratio.
-The strategy is reblanced on a monthly basis and individual ETF weights are rebalanced between 1%-40%.
-In addition, volatility is limited so as not ot exceed the S&P 500.
+These predictions are then used to calculate the most efficient portfolio by finding the optimal portfolio weights, which will maximize the portfolio's sharpe ratio.
+The strategy is rebalanced on a monthly basis and individual ETF weights are rebalanced between 1%-40%.
+In addition, volatility is limited so as not to exceed the S&P 500.

 ### Inputs:
 + FRED Economic Variables